Skip to main content

 }

-In the event that you do not need the BER provider context in your BER, you can also remove the constructor:
+In the event that you do not need the provider context in your BER, you can also remove the constructor:

-public class MyBlockEntityRenderer implements BlockEntityRenderer<MyBlockEntity> {
+public class MyBlockEntityRenderer implements BlockEntityRenderer<MyBlockEntity, MyBlockEntityRenderState> {

 }

-// In your event handler class
+// In some event handler class

 public static void registerEntityRenderers(EntityRenderersEvent.RegisterRenderers event) {